zainibeats/homelab-services/vaultwarden/README.md

 ## Prerequisites

-1. Docker and Docker Compose installed
-2. NFS share for persistent data `/mnt/nfs/encrypted`
+1. NFS share for persistent data `/mnt/nfs/encrypted`
-3. Proper permissions set on the NFS share (owned by the container user, typically UID 1000)
+2. Proper permissions set on the NFS share (owned by the container user, typically UID 1000)

 ## Configuration